nscaledev/uni-region/pkg/providers/openstack/README.md

 ```

 Create the domain.
-The use of project domains for projects deployed to provision Kubernetes cluster acheives a few aims.
+The use of project domains for projects deployed to provision Kubernetes cluster achieves a few aims.
 First namespace isolation.
 Second is a security consideration.
 It is dangerous, anecdotally, to have a privileged process that has the power of deletion.